 Budget requests may include supplies, funding for travel to research location, incentives, and other eligible research expenses.
 The Honors College Thesis Mini Grant does not fund wages for the candidate or any supplies or equipment that is available for free through UVM.
 It also does not cover the cost of copying your thesis.

 Awards much be spent by June 30th of the academic year in which funds are granted.
 Reapplication is only permitted if funds cannot be spent within this time frame due to extenuating circumstances.
-In such a case, students should be in touch with the Office of Undergraduate Research.
+In such a case, students should be in touch with the FOUR.

 All students must submit ALL the appropriate application materials.
 A letter of faculty support may be delivered separately; evidence of home college thesis approval, must be attached.
 Remember that any safety training necessary must be completed and documented prior to application.
 Incomplete applications will not be reviewed.
 It is the student’s responsibility to ensure his or her application is complete.